 Metrics

 Biophysical connectivity studies measure two distinct – yet related – systems, the patterns of connectivity between natal and settlement sites and the dispersal patterns of the system.
 The first is essentially a measure of source-sink dynamics, looking at patterns of production and settlement in marine species.
 The second is a measure of the total dispersal area, looking at issues such as how far the particles travel and where do they occur in highest densities in the system.
 In undertaking this review, we came across two impediments to a meta-analysis.
-Firstly, the hardest issue to overcome, was that many studies utilised their own unique metric in measuring either of these patterns.
+Firstly, the hardest issue to overcome was that many studies utilised their own unique metric in measuring either of these patterns.
 In fact, we found over 30 different measures used to describe the patterns of connectivity & dispersal in these papers.
 Secondly, often only a single summary statistic was reported, e.g. mean, median, or upper quartile.
 This is of lesser concern, and can depend on the underlying distribution, but it does make comparisons difficult.

 In a field where there can be so many different response variables, it is difficult to nail down a core set of metrics to report and reliably compare against.
 The most common parameters found in the dataset related to distance the particles travelled and measures of self-recruitment, local-retention and settlement success (Table 1).
-Although this is not as clear cut as it may seem, as there is confusion about the definitions of self-recruitment and local retention, with these terms often used interchangeably or synonymously with other terms such as self-connectivity.
+This is not as clear cut as it may seem, as there is confusion about the definitions of self-recruitment and local retention, with these terms often used interchangeably or synonymously with other terms such as self-connectivity.
 (Burgess et al. 2014) stated the definitions clearly and succinctly; local retention is the fraction of offspring produced by a population, which also recruits into that population, and self-recruitment is the fraction of recruitment to a site comprised of individuals born in that site.

 The de-facto standards for publishing the results of a biophysical connectivity study in our review, was to use a connectivity matrix as a measure of connectivity between sites (85%) and a dispersal kernel as a measure of spread (71%).
-A connectivity matrix is a square matrix with rows representing source sites and columns representing settlement sites.
+A connectivity matrix is a square matrix with rows representing source sites and columns representing settlement sites (Figure 1a).
 The diagonal of the matrix represents self-recruitment and each column, above and below the diagonal shows where settlers are coming from and where particles are settling too.
 Connectivity matrices are represented as either the potential connectivity (absolute values) or realised connectivity, which is the potential connectivity, normalised by the number of particles released.
 The most common metrics reported on from these matrices are self-recruitment (70%), local retention (62%), and transport success (42%; Table 1).

-A dispersal kernel is simply a probability distribution function of the particles in the system, which gives you a measure of how they moved in the system.
+A dispersal kernel is simply a probability distribution function of the particles in the system, which gives you a measure of how they moved in the system (Figure 1c-d).
 Dispersal kernels are often overlaid on GIS images of the study area, in order to give the reader a better understanding of the spread and concentration of the advected particles.
 The most common metric reported from the dispersal kernel is distance travelled, however, the methods of reporting the distance travelled varies from mean (57.1%), maximum (33.3%), median (11.9%), upper quartile (11.9%), and the minimum distance travelled (4.8%; Table 1).
-To add to the confusion, there were different interpretations of distance travelled; either it was the distance from the origin site to the final site, or the total length of the particles trajectory.
-In terms of measuring spread, there was no consensus amongst the studies on how to report the results.
+There were also different interpretations of distance travelled; either it was the distance from the origin site to the final site, or the total length of the particles trajectory.
+There was no consensus on how to report the breadth of the dispersal distance distribution with studies reporting various parameters such as …...